Best time to visit Sri Lanka

 May

 Vesak Poya The most important of the Buddhist poyas, this is a threefold celebration commemorating the Buddha’s birth, enlightenment and death, all of which are traditionally thought to have happened on the day of the Vesak Poya.
 In addition, the last of the Buddha’s three alleged visits to Sri Lanka is claimed to have been on a Vesak poya day.
 Lamps are lit in front of houses, and pandals (platforms decorated with scenes from the life of the Buddha) are erected throughout the country.
 Buses and cars are decorated with streamers, and free food (from rice and curry to Vesak sweetmeats) is distributed in roadside booths (dansal).
 Meanwhile, devout Buddhists visit temples, meditate and fast.
-The day after the Vesak Poya is also a public holiday.
+The day after the Vesak Poya is also a public vacation.
 Vesak also marks the end of the Adam’s Peak pilgrimage season.
 The sale of alcohol, meat and fish in public restaurants is prohibited for a six-day period around the poya day, though hotels and guesthouses may be able to circumvent this when serving their own guests.

 June